 While it is well-known vaccines are one of the best preventive measures universally recommended today, some 50,000 adults die each year in the U.S. from vaccine-preventable diseases such as influenza and measles, which is more than from HIV/AIDS, breast cancer or traffic accidents.2 Also disheartening, as we explain in our article "The Consequences of Declining Childhood Vaccination," this is due in part to the recent phenomenon of parents failing to vaccinate their children for various reasons such as a fear of giving their children too many vaccines too soon, concern about vaccine ingredients and the misconception that they cause autism - all of which have been discredited.
-And, without the protection of recommended vaccines comes declining community immunity, resulting in the resurgence of preventable diseases that can be deadly.
+And, without the protection of preventable diseases that can be deadly.
 Fortunately, as we outline, healthcare professionals can clear up parents' misconceptions about vaccine safety and emphasize the overwhelming benefits of vaccinating children.